header logo

 As hosts, Argentina lifted the nation's first FIFA World Cup

-In the final against the Netherlands, Kempes opened the scoring in the 38th minute, and while the Netherlands responded in the 82nd minute to send the game into extra time, Kempes scored the winning goal in the 105th minute to lift the trophy, eventually winning 3-1.
-The match was marred by controversy as the Netherlands took issue with some of Argentina's delaying tactics before the game, but the hosts dominated.
+In the final against the Netherlands, Kempes opened the scoring in the 38th minute.
+Although the Netherlands responded in the 82nd minute to send the game into extra time, Kempes scored the winning goal in the 105th minute, securing a 3-1 victory and lifting the trophy.
+The match was marred by controversy as the Netherlands took issue with some of Argentina's delaying tactics during the game, but the hosts dominated.

 1986 World Cup

-The tournament, originally scheduled to be held in Colombia, was eventually held in Mexico due to financial problems in the South American country.
-Mexico would be attracted by Diego Maradona, who shone in the tournament and led Argentina to World Cup glory.
+The tournament, originally scheduled to be held in Colombia, was eventually relocated to Mexico due to financial issues in the South American country.
+Mexico was captivated by Diego Maradona, who shone in the tournament and led Argentina to World Cup glory.

 A 1-1 draw with Italy was the only blemish of the group stage as Argentina topped Group A and advanced to the knockout stages.
 The Albiceleste defeated Uruguay and England in their first two knockout matches, both by one goal.
-The match against England became famous for the 'Hand of God' goal in which Maradona jumped to head the ball into the goal, but instead the ball hit his hand and went into the net, unseen by the referee as the goal was still awarded.
+The match against England became famous for the 'Hand of God' goal, in which Maradona jumped to head the ball into the net.
+However, the ball hit his hand and went into the goal, which was unseen by the referee, and the goal was awarded.

-Maradona's brace helped Argentina overcome Belgium 2-0 in the semi-finals, and while the superstar failed to score in the final against Germany due to Lothar Matthaus's defending, it opened up space for his teammates, and Maradona's stunning assist led to Jorge Burruchaga's 86th-minute winner, giving Argentina a 3-2 win to claim their second FIFA World Cup title.
+Maradona's brace helped Argentina overcome Belgium 2-0 in the semi-finals.
+Although the superstar failed to score in the final against Germany due to Lothar Matthaus's defending, his presence opened up space for his teammates.
+Maradona's stunning assist led to Jorge Burruchaga's 86th-minute winner, securing a 3-2 victory and claiming Argentina's second FIFA World Cup title.

 2022 FIFA World Cup

 Lionel Messi played a key role in Argentina's run to the final after a surprise 2-1 defeat to Saudi Arabia at the start of the tournament.
-He scored one goal and assisted another in a win over Mexico before a 2-0 win over Poland - in which he missed a penalty - took them into the last 16.
+He scored one goal and assisted another in a win over Mexico before a 2-0 victory over Poland, in which he missed a penalty, took them into the last 16.
 Messi guided Argentina past Australia and then the Netherlands (on penalties) before a stunning 3-0 win over Croatia in the semi-finals.

 2022 FIFA World Cup